DataDog/datadog-agent/docs/dev/contributing.md

 - `major_change`: to flag the PR as a major change impacting many/all teams working on the agent and will require deeper QA (example: when we change the Python version shipped in the agent).
+- `need-change/operator`, `need-change/helm`: indicate that the configuration needs to be modified in the operator / helm chart as well.
+- `k8s/<min-version>`: indicate the lowest Kubernetes version compatible with the PR's feature.

 ## Integrations